Please fill out the CFCC Music Interest Form HERE

 The Wilson Center

 Student performances are now being held in the Wilson Center on the main stage in the 1,500 seat theater as well as in the Union Station Auditorium.
 For a schedule of student concerts go here: Music Events

-Philip Singleton– Strings, Orchestra, Music Appreciation, Music Fundamentals
+Philip Singleton– Strings, Orchestra, Music Appreciation, Non Western Music

 Program Chair of Music